 Interested in working for Craigieburn? – We are a small ski area that also runs several lodges for guests.
 We pay competitively and provide accommodation, meals and ski pass for a six day work week.
 The season is from approximately early July till late September / early October subject to snow and demand.
 Candidates need to be able to work in a team and have a professional, positive and enthusiastic attitude.
 As the team is small you need to be flexible to cover for other staff on their day off & help out when things get really busy.
 You should be a competent skier or boarder as Craigieburn is a challenging off-piste ski area.

 While working at Craigieburn is a fantastic experience and great fun it is also hard work, sometimes requiring long hours.
 You will get to ski, board and party if you want, but this is secondary to doing your job properly and effectively.
 We only employ people who can make a commitment for the entire season.

-Snow Safety Officer:Extensive patrol & forecasting experience, assisting field staff.
+Snow Safety Officer: Responsible for the safe operation of the ski area (in conjunction with the Ski Area manager).
+Requires extensive patrol & forecasting experience, assists Field Staff.
 Minimum qualifications: NZ or Canadian avalanche level 2, advanced first aid, explosives certificate.

+We do employ non-New Zealanders but they need to look after their own work permits.
 Citizens of the following countries can apply for a 12 month working holiday visa: UK, Japan, Canada, Ireland, Netherlands, France, Germany, Italy ,Sweden, Chile, Japan, Malaysia, Korea, Singapore, Hong Kong, Argentina, Belgium, Denmark, Finland, Malta, Taiwan, USA and Uruguay.
 The visas can be applied for through the New Zealand Embassy of your country.
 Note that the visa must be applied for in your home country – working holiday visas are not issued once you are in New Zealand.
 For further information on visas for New Zealand please refer to the New Zealand Immigration Service website www.immigration.govt.nz